shanzi/algo-notes/useful_knowledge/knapsack_problem.md

 ```

 Reuse the same array to reduce the matrix to be an array to save space is a common technique
 for Dynamic Programming.
-But the reduced code is usually not as apparently and easy to explain
+But the reduced code is usually not as apparent and easy to explain
 as the original.
 Think twice before you'd like to use this technique during an interview!